Wenyueh/latency_optimization_with_priority_constraints/README.md

 ```
 The simulation tracks key metrics including per-priority-level latency, overall system throughput, and cache utilization efficiency under various load conditions.

+### Experiment Result Replication
+To replicate the experiment results, run commands in experiment_scripts

 ## Shortest Job First (SJF) Scheduling
 This baseline algorithm schedules requests purely based on predicted remaining computation time, without considering semantic importance.
 It implements the classic SJF policy adapted for LLM serving, where "job length" corresponds to the estimated number of tokens yet to be generated.